Simply put, Self-Esteem is what we think, feel, and believe about ourselves.

 How does counseling help me improve my self-esteem?

 If you struggle with low self-esteem, chances are you've developed a negative internal dialog or engage in negative self-talk.
 Counseling can help you challenge your hurtful and destructive self-talk, learning to speak to your inner self with compassion.
-I know, it sounds a little silly or maybe a bit mother-earthy-hippy-dippy, which is fine, but maybe not you?
+I know, it sounds a little silly or maybe a bit too weird for you.
 It's not as bad as it sounds.
 Research has demonstrated changing negative self-talk is vital to improve your self-esteem.